chekeAditya/Android-Interview-Question/Random_Question/Readme.md

     }
     ```

-- Difference between == and ===?
+- Difference between == and ===
     - == is used to compare the value stored in the varibles are equal or not.
     - === is used to check if the reference of the variable are equal or not.
-- What are Companion Objects in Kotlin ?
+- What are Companion Objects in Kotlin
     - If you want to write a function or any member of the class that can be called without creating an instance of the class then you can write the same as a member of a companion object inside the class.
-- init blocks?
+- init blocks

     Init block are the initializer blocks that are executed after the primary contructor is called.
 A class can have multiple init blocks and they all execute in a series.
 If you want to perform certain task then it will not be done into primary constructor it will be done inside the init blocks.

-- Scope Function?
+- Scope Function

     There are two main difference between the scope functions: